 - piping bag + 2A tip

 See post for product recommendations, links to the sprinkles and cupcake liners I used, and in-depth tips for making this recipe.

-Keywords: kahlua cupcakes, mudslide cupcakes, chocolate cupcakes, malted chocolate cupcakes
+Keywords: kahlua cupcakes, mudslide cupcakes, malted chocolate cupcakes